 You might be willing to pay more in a cafe for fair-trade coffee and you might be persuaded to purchase a reusable bag for a higher fee when grocery shopping.
 As consumers, there are factors besides price that weigh in on our decision-making about what types of goods to buy and where to buy them from.
-Organizations and governmental agencies promoting environmental policy must understand what drives consumer behaviour regarding socially and environmentally responsible companies.
+Organizations and governmental agencies promoting environmental policy must understand what drives consumer behavior regarding socially and environmentally responsible companies.

 Our latest research at The Decision Lab is shedding light on how corporate action on climate change — especially in response to carbon pricing policies—influences consumer attitudes towards the company and how interested they are in being their customer.
 The findings also offer important insight into the framing effects associated with Canada’s carbon pricing policies.